l1mey112/tl-v/README.md

 s0 = function;
 call s0;
 ```

+There is only one builtin function, `print`.
+It is used to print the value of one number in `a0`.

 Predefining an array of values is also supported using the `data` keyword, mainly used to test out pointer indexing.